WadeeaKiwan/React-Reserve-App/README.md

 This is an E-commerce React App build with Next.js to render react on the server.
 And Deployed on ZEIT with now commands.

+In addition to integrate type annotations with `TypeScript` which is a superset of `JavaScript`

 # To Start:

 ## Install the required packages by the following command: